laneboysrc/rc-headless-transmitter/doc/configurator.md

 A few LEDs should be provided for indicating status.

-There will certainly be interference between Wi-Fi and the nRF protocol, but given that during configuration all devices will be in close proximit that should not be to much of a problem.
+There will certainly be interference between Wi-Fi and the nRF protocol, but given that during configuration all devices will be in close proximity that should not be to much of a problem.
 Still, this requires testing!

-The *Websocket to nRF bridge* can also easily be simulated, e.g. using Python.
+The *Websocket to nRF bridge* can also easily be simulated, e.g. using Python or NodeJS.
 This allows development of the *Web app* or *Smartphone app* without using actual hardware.

-Ideally the Websocket protocol corresponds 1:1 to the *nRF protocol*.

 ## Security considerations

-While this implementation is used in toys, we may still think about issues that can arise.
+While this implementation is used in toys, we still must consider potential security issues.

 When the *configurator* connects via the UART directly, the *Headless TX* can trust the *configurator* -- after all, physical access to the *Headless TX* was